lusayo-nyondo/sayo-portfolio/README.md

 # Hi there 👋
-I'm a python developer and linux system administrator.
+I'm a fullstack developer (Python, Next.js, and Flutter) and linux systems administrator.

 - 📫 How to reach me: lusayohendy@gmail.com.
 - 😄 Pronouns: He / Him.
-- ⚡ Interested in: Web Development, Web Scraping, Data Pipeline Development, Mobile Development.
+- ⚡ Interested in: Web Development, Web Scraping, Data Pipeline Development, Mobile Development, Desktop Development, Blockchain Development.
+- Currently, trying to teach myself all about solidity and web3.

 ## 👩🏾‍💻 Tech Stack